kratss/artist_discriminator/README.md

 # Model Architecture

-The CNN architecture consists of several convolutional layers followed by pooling layers, culminating in fully connected layers for classification.
+The CNN architecture consists of two convolutional layers and pooling layers, followed by fully connected layers for classification.
 The model is designed to be lightweight and efficient, allowing for rapid training and inference.

 ## Key Features: